 When preparing your ground coffee, you have to wait a little longer than when making your instant.
 When making ground coffee, you need to clean your machine, throw away grounds before getting to have your beverage; with instant coffee, all of that will not be required.
 Add hot water to your instant, and it is ready to drink.

 Also, instant comes in handy when you are on a trip where you don’t have access to machines.

 Flavor and Aroma

-Ground coffee has a better flavor variety than instant coffee because all its essential oils and chemicals are still very much intact.
-Instant coffee loses some of its aroma and flavor due to the rigorous processes it has to undergo.
+Ground coffee has a better flavor variety than instant because all its essential oils and chemicals are still very much intact.
+Instant loses some of its aroma and flavor due to the rigorous processes it has to undergo.
 Coffee enthusiasts have also boasted that ground coffee has a sweeter taste than Instant coffee’s generic taste.

-Instant coffee has a longer shelf-life than ground coffee.
+Instant has a longer shelf-life than ground coffee.
 The ground coffee needs to be stored in air-tight containers to prevent it from losing its taste and flavor.
 Instant coffee has no such storage requirements – a clean and dry container is all it needs.